 Besides the standard block type balance family, RUAG Aviation designs balances for high and dynamic loading as well as for wheel and model component measurements.

 Two balance families are available, each with a number of scaled balances: Standard type series 1xx and high-load series 7xx.
-In order to simplify the critical selection process RUAG provides a selection tool based on EXCEL spreadsheat (see also publication section below).
+In order to simplify the critical selection process RUAG provides a selection tool based on EXCEL spreadsheet (see also publication section below).
 You only have to enter the maximum measurement loads and a suitable selection is shown.

 In addition to our families we provide customized solutions such as multicomponent rotating shaft balances inclusive data transmission, wing/wheel balances for car models or balance crossings.